 How Much Calcium Do I Need?

-The Department of Health’s Food Pyramid recommends the following servings:
+The Department of Health/HSE 2016 Food Pyramid guide recommends the following servings:

 - Adults need 3 servings daily

-- Children aged 9-18years need 5 servings daily
+- Children aged 9-12 years and Teenagers age 13-18 years need 5 servings daily

 - Women who are pregnant of breastfeeding need 3 servings daily